 Here’s some quick and easy tips on how to schedule a visit and make a successful presentation of why the RACE for Children Act is so important to our children in the fight against childhood cancer.

 Schedule an appointment.
 You can write and request a district meeting or you can simply call.
-Since the recess is only in effect from April 10th to the 21st, it may be best to call now.
+To insure that you will be able to meet with your Representative, check the dates available at the bottom of this page and call well in advance.
 To contact your legislator’s office, click below and enter your zip code.
 Click here for House Representative information.
 Click here for Senator information.
 Tell the staff person you want to schedule a district meeting and which office would be best for your location.